osu-uwrt/2021_ML_Workshop/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Open up `ml-workshop.ipynb` and you should be good to go!
+Open up `ml-workshop.ipynb` in VSCode and you should be good to go!